 The Treaty for the establishment of the East African Community provides for Political Federation as the ultimate end of East African regional integration.
 Article 123 in particular, explains co-operation in political matters.
 The article enjoins the Summit of the Heads of State, as the supreme organ of the East African Community, to initiate the process towards the establishment of Political Federation by directing the council of Ministers to undertake the process.

-Accordingly, during the 18th Summit of the Heads of State of the EAC, held on 20th May 2017, in Dar es Salam, Political Confederation was adopted as a transitional model of the East African Political Federation and the Summit directed the Council of Ministers to constitute a team of Constitutional experts to draft the Constitution for East African political confederation.
+During the 18th Summit of the Heads of State of the EAC, held on 20th May 2017, in Dar es Salam, United Republic of Tanzania, Political Confederation was adopted as a transitional model of the East African Political Federation and the Summit directed the Council of Ministers to constitute a team of Constitutional experts to draft the Constitution for East African political confederation.